pckv/repost-fastapi/README.md

 keyword `python` or `python3`.
 Below are the steps for a proper setup using VENV (Python Virtual Environment).

-1. Clone the repository:
+1. Clone the repository
 ```bash
 git clone https://github.com/pckv/repost-fastapi.git
 ```

-2. Navigate to the `repost-fastapi` directory and create a new VENV:
+2. Navigate to the `repost-fastapi` directory and create a new VENV
 ```bash
 cd repost-fastapi
 python -m venv venv